 Thoughts of Hawaii inevitably turn to the lush, green countryside, so it's surprising to learn that 80 percent of the food Hawaiians eat comes from outside of the state.

-Their company, Pacific Produce, grows specialty lettuce including butter, red leaf, mini romaine and watercress – two million heads annually in their year-round hydroponic facility.
+Paul and Geoff's Hawaii based company, Pacific Produce, grows specialty lettuce including butter, red leaf, mini romaine and watercress – two million heads annually in their year-round hydroponic facility.
 The partners pursued hydroponics partly because Paul had experience designing soil-less growing systems, but also for compelling business reasons: land prices in Hawaii are extremely high.
 “We knew we'd need high yield and high value to compete with the large farms in California," says Paul.
 “With hydroponics, we're able to produce huge yields in a very small area."

 Those yields stem in part from the hydroponic process itself: depending on the product they fit 2 – 3 plants into each square foot; crop turnover is 10 – 12 times a year.
 They're also able to harvest more than 95% of these plants, losing very few to disease, insects or malformation compared to soil-grown plants.
 The plants sit on the bottom of growing channels where a slowly moving film of plant nutrient solution bathes the roots.

 At harvest, plants are put directly into boxes or individual packages and put onto pallets in the field rather than first going to a packing shed.
 Pallets are vacuum cooled before being distributed to wholesalers in Maui and Oahu who sell to upscale restaurants and select retail outlets.